Menu:

 To uninstall PPTools add-ins, use Start, Control Panel, Add/Remove Software as you would for any other program.

-Because of changes in PowerPoint 2007, the uninstaller may leave the PPTools menu item and toolbar buttons behind on the Add-Ins tab.
+Because of changes in PowerPoint 2007 and later, the uninstaller may leave the PPTools menu item and toolbar buttons behind on the Add-Ins tab.
 To remove one of these "orphan" toolbars, right-click any button on the toolbar and choose "Delete Custom Toolbar" from the pop-up menu.

 [Previous] [Home] [Next]